 Another upgrade is the rear camera.
 With triple cameras being the new trending feature, the 7 Pro includes three rear cameras, a 48 MP lens standard lens, a 16 MP ultrawide lens, and an 8 MP telephoto lens.
 Optical image stabilization (OIS) can be found only on the standard lens.

 Nightscape is upgraded to 2.0, improving the camera ability to take low light shots.
+At launch, this feature is limited to the primary lens.
+However, OnePlus stated they would make these feature accessible by the other lens in a future update.
 There's also a feature known as Ultrashot which uses machine learning for smart HDR.
 Additionally, it uses pixel binding (which combines nearby pixels) for improved low light performance.
 Finally, there is a new Multi-Autofocus, which uses PDAF, CAF, and Laser AF to get your subject in focus as quickly as possible.

 - Resolution: 48 MP (primary); 16 MP (ultra wide angle); 8 MP (telephoto)